GENERAL TERMS OF DELIVERY of Beck Sensortechnik GmbH

 9.6 Extraordinary dispositions such as pledging and transfer of title as security are impermissible.
 Third-party seizure of our goods which are under retention of title, or of a receivable assigned to us, particularly attachments, shall be notified to us by the orderer in writing without undue delay.
 In so far as the third party is not in a position to reimburse us for the court costs and out-of-court costs of an action as per section 771 of the Code of Civil Procedure [ZPO], the orderer shall be liable for the loss which has resulted to us.

-9.7 We undertake to release, at the orderer’s request, security to which we are entitled to the extent that the realizable value of our security exceeds by more than 10 % the receivables to be secured.
+9.7 We undertake to release, at the orderer’s request, security to which we are entitled to the extent that the realisable value of our security exceeds by more than 10 % the receivables to be secured.
 We shall be responsible for choosing the security items to be released.
-Release shall be affected by transfer of title or by reverse assignment.
+Release shall be effected by transfer of title or by reverse assignment.

 10. Disposal of Electrical and Electronic Equipment